Quantitative quantum ergodicity and the nodal domains of Maass-Hecke cusp forms: Introduction

+In \cite{bs}, the authors estimate the expected number of nodal domains of random waves using a percolation like model.
+In view of Berry's conjecture that eigenfunctions having large eigenvalues are well modeled by random waves, results in \cite{bs} suggests the existence of a constant $c>0$ such that

+In \cite{ns}, the authors examined \eqref{nodal} for random spherical harmonics, and they proved the existence of $c>0$ such that \eqref{nodal} holds almost surely as $\lambda_\phi \to +\infty$.

-Note that it is not true for a general Riemannian surfaces that the number of nodal domains of an eigenfunction must increase with the eigenvalue.
-In \cite{gzs}, the authors study nodal domains crossing $\delta=\{iy~|~y>0\}$ and prove
+Note that it is not true for a general Riemannian surface that the number of nodal domains of an eigenfunction must increase with the eigenvalue \cite{st,lewy}.
+In \cite{gzs}, the authors studied nodal domains crossing $\delta=\left\{iy~:~y>0\right\}$ and proved

-for an even Maass-Hecke cusp form $\phi$.
-Assuming the conjecture (\ref{nodal}), this estimate in particular implies that almost all nodal domains do not touch $\delta$!\footnote{In \cite{gzs}, such nodal domains are called ``split."}
+for even Hecke--Maass cusp forms $\phi$.
+Assuming that \eqref{nodal} is true, this estimate in particular implies that almost all nodal domains do not touch $\delta$!\footnote{In \cite{gzs}, nodal domains that intersect $\delta$ are called ``split."}

-Note that most of the nodal domains they capture in (\ref{capt}) are in the region near the cusp determined by $y > t_\phi/100$.
-So far no unconditional lower bound for the number of nodal domains crossing a fixed compact geodesic segment is known.
-However one can find such a lower bound assuming the Lindelof Hypothesis: \begin{theorem}[\cite{gzs}] Let $\beta \subset \delta$ be a fixed compact geodesic segment which is sufficiently long.
-Assume the Lindelof Hypothesis for the $L$-functions $L(s,\phi)$.
+In order to prove the lower bound in \eqref{capt}, the authors analyzed the region near the cusp determined by $y > t_\phi/100$.
+For nodal domains intersecting a fixed geodesic segment, they proved: \begin{theorem}[\cite{gzs}] Let $\beta \subset \delta$ be a fixed compact geodesic segment that is sufficiently long.
+Assume the Lindel{\"o}f Hypothesis for the $L$-functions $L\left(s,\phi\right)$.
 Then